-Tip: Since only one inventory beacon is identified in the preference, there is no fail-over should the specified inventory beacon be unavailable for any reason.
+Tip: Since only one inventory beacon is identified in the preference, there is no fail-over should the specified inventory beacon be unavailable for any reason, including that it requires credentials not known to ndtrack.
 (Fail-over inventory beacons are identified only for installed FlexNet inventory agents that are self-managing based on collected device policy, in either the Adopted case or the Agent third-party deployment case.)